ZornsLemma/Imogen/ideas.md

 * Add a cheat (e.g. via a password) to freeze the mouse ball in Saxophobia?
 A generalised version of this - not sure if useful elsewhere - would be to stop non-player movement or something like that.

+* Add a cheat code to avoid screen blanking when changing room/level, allowing the user to observe the redraw process.

 # Other versions

 * The Micro User review (June 1986, p33) says Imogen was available on cassette.
 Did this load individual levels from tape or did they load in batches?